42LM/zigist/README.md

 # zigist
-cron job to update gist
+Nothing fancy here, just a simple cron job to update a gist.